 If there’s one skill you need to improve in 2020, it’s how well you can put a meal together.

 How so?
 Well, people who prepare most of their meals have a bigger control of what goes onto their plates.
 This then results in a reduced risk of consuming foods that aren’t beneficial for the body.
 In fact, a study published in the International Journal of Behavioral Nutrition and Physical Activity found a strong association between weight gain and obesity and poor cooking skills.
+You could always store it for the next day at work or school and use a microwave to reheat your food rather than buying takeaways.

 6. Use smaller plates